algorandfoundation/algokit-utils-ts/docs/capabilities/app-client.md

 When this occurs, you will generally get an error that looks something like: `TransactionPool.Remember: transaction {TRANSACTION_ID}: logic eval error: {ERROR_MESSAGE}.
 Details: pc={PROGRAM_COUNTER_VALUE}, opcodes={LIST_OF_OP_CODES}`.

 The information in that error message can be parsed and when combined with the [source map from compilation](./app-deploy.md#compilation-and-template-substitution) you can expose debugging information that makes it much easier to understand what's happening.
+The ARC-56 app spec, if provided, can also specify human-readable error messages against certain program counter values and further augment the error message.

-The Application Client automatically provides this functionality for all smart contract calls.
-It also exposes a function that can be used for any custom calls you manually construct and need to add into your own try/catch `exposeLogicError(e: Error, isClear?: boolean)`.
+The app client and ap factory automatically provide this functionality for all smart contract calls.
+They also expose a function that can be used for any custom calls you manually construct and need to add into your own try/catch `exposeLogicError(e: Error, isClear?: boolean)`.

 When an error is thrown then the resulting error that is re-thrown will be a [`LogicError` object](../code/classes/types_logic_error.LogicError.md), which has the following fields: